Program highlights

 - Get hands-on instruction from experienced culinary professionals in small classes that allow you the attention you deserve.

-CIM’s baking and pastry degree program is a two-year program consisting of 60 credit hours (48 hours of major courses and 12 hours of general education requirements).
-Our curriculum includes classic pastry fundamentals, chocolate and confections, and a showpiece and specialty cake design lab.
+CIM’s baking degree is a two-year program consisting of 60 credit hours (48 hours of major courses and 12 hours of general education requirements).
+Our pastry school curriculum includes classic pastry fundamentals, chocolate and confections, and a showpiece and specialty cake design lab.

 View Full CurriculumSample Courses

 Students must complete the following courses with a grade of C or better to graduate: Classic Pastry Fundamentals, Petit Fours and Plated Desserts, and Cafe and Bakery Operations.
-The Baking and Pastry program also includes a 200-hour supervised work experience requirement.
+The baking and pastry degree also includes a 200-hour supervised work experience requirement.

 Accreditation

-CIM’s Baking and Pastry program is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
+CIM’s baking and pastry program is accredited by the American Culinary Federation Education Foundation Accrediting Commission (ACFEFAC).
 Graduates are eligible to become Certified Pastry Culinarians upon graduation.
-CIM is the only institution statewide and one of the only four in the U.S. to earn the “Recognition of Quality Culinary Education” designation from the World Association of Chefs Societies.
+CIM is one of two institutions statewide and one of only six in the U.S. to earn the “Recognition of Quality Culinary Education” designation from the Prestigious Global Food Authority World Association of Chefs’ Societies.

 This program is offered in-person on our campuses in Muskegon and Port Huron.
 In Michigan, our students come from Ann Arbor, Auburn Hills, Cadillac, Dearborn, Detroit, Flint, Grand Rapids, Jackson, Lansing, Kalamazoo, Muskegon, Owosso, Traverse City, and many other locations.
 Beyond Michigan, our online graduates hail from Ohio, Indiana, Illinois, and other states.